ibm-cloud-docs/cephaas/sds-cli-reference.md

 ```
 {: screen}

 The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when CephaaS was configured.
 It is in the URL form.
-For example, `https://{on-prem}.endpoint.com:{port number}/v1`
+For example, `https://{on-prem}.endpoint.com:{port number}/v1`.
 {: note}

 **Parameters to provide:**

-* Host id whose details you want to update
+* Host ID whose details you want to update
 	* Flag: `--host-id HOST-ID`

 * [Optional] Specify the JSON Merge-Patch content for `host_update`.